markjprice/apps-services-net8/docs/avalonia.md

 2. Click **Add** | **New Item**.
 3. In the **Add New Item** dialog box, in **C# Items**, select **Avalonia**, and then select **Avalonia UserControl (AvaloniaUI)**.
 4. For **Name** enter `ToDoListView` and then click the **Add** button.
-5. In the `ToDoListView.axaml` file, modify the contents to replace the `Welcome to Avalonia!` with a `<DockPanel>`, as shown in the following markup:
+5. In the `ToDoListView.axaml` file, modify the contents to replace the text that says `Welcome to Avalonia!` with a `<DockPanel>` containing a button and a stack of two check boxes, as shown in the following markup:
 ```xml
 <UserControl xmlns="https://github.com/avaloniaui"
              xmlns:x="http://schemas.microsoft.com/winfx/2006/xaml"